Frequently asked questions

 - Our goal planning template

-- Functional assessment tools like the WHODAS and the LSP 16 to identify areas of unmet need and areas of strength.
+- Functional assessment tools like the WHODAS and the LSP 16 to identify areas of unmet need and areas of strength

-How do I know if my area is classified as regional, remote or very remote?
+How do I know if my residential area is classified as regional, remote or very remote?